eighty20results/pmpro-import-members-from-csv/README.txt

 1. billing_country (*)
 1. billing_phone (*)

-All of these columns/fields should be prefixed with 'membership_'.
-I.e. 'membership_paypal_token' or 'membership_tax', etc. The exceptions are the 'user_id' and 'membership_id' columns/fields which should be left as 'user_id' and 'membership_id' respectively if you want to include them in the import operation(s).
+All of these columns/fields should be prefixed with `membership_`.
+I.e. `membership_paypal_token` or `membership_tax`, etc. The exceptions are the `user_id` and `membership_id` columns/fields which should be left as `user_id` and `membership_id` respectively if you want to include them in the import operation(s).

-The 'status' column has a limited number of valid values.
-By default, we recommend using either 'success' or 'cancelled'
+The `status` column has a limited number of valid values.
+By default, we recommend using either `success` or `cancelled`

 All timestamp values ('timestamp') must use the same format as the one used by the MySQL database's 'DATETIME' format: `YYYY-MM-DD HH:MM:SS`

 **PLEASE NOTE:**

-Although you _can_ specify an account number (accountnumber) in the import file, doing that will *not* result in this plugin importing and activating subscriptions or payments by credit card.
+Although you _can_ specify an account number (`accountnumber`) in the import file, doing that will *not* result in this plugin importing and activating subscriptions or payments by credit card.

-You CANNOT use this tool to import and *create* subscription plans, or transactions, on the payment gateway for your Paid Memberships Pro users.
+You CANNOT use this tool to import and **create** subscription plans, or transactions, on the payment gateway for your Paid Memberships Pro users.

-Including anything other than a masked Credit Card number for the "membership_accountnumber" column *is a really bad idea*[1]!
+Including anything other than a masked Credit Card number for the `membership_accountnumber` column *is a really bad idea*[1]!

-A masked credit card number = Only the last 4 digits are real and the rest are repetitions of the 'X' character (XXXXXXXXXXXX1234).
+A masked credit card number = Only the last 4 digits are real and the rest are repetitions of the 'X' character (`XXXXXXXXXXXX1234`).

 [1] = Importing a full credit card number will exponentially increase the probability that you, in the event of a security problem on your site, will have to pay the Payment Card Industry (PCI) massive fines.
 Simply put; Don't import Credit Card information!
 Instead, ask your members to resubmit their information when the site is back online/live.